Tag: DevOps

 The vibes are over.
 The plans are all that’s left.

 Are you seeing the same shift in your organization?
 I’m curious how different companies are adapting—or failing to adapt.
-Drop a comment or reach out.
+Email [email protected]

-Some links in this article are affiliate links.
+Some links are affiliate links.
 If you buy something through these links, I may earn a small commission at no extra cost to you.
 I only recommend products I actually use or have thoroughly researched.

-• Vibe Coding Is a Security Nightmare — Here’s How to Survive It
+• Vibe Coding Is a Security Nightmare: How to Fix It

-Vibe Coding Is a Security Nightmare — Here’s How to Survive It
+Vibe Coding Is a Security Nightmare: How to Fix It

 Three weeks ago I reviewed a pull request from a junior developer on our team.
 The code was clean—suspiciously clean.
 Good variable names, proper error handling, even JSDoc comments.
 I approved it, deployed it, and moved on.